 covers infusion pumps (and some medicines used in infusion pumps) if considered reasonable and necessary.
 These are covered as durable medical equipment (DME) that your doctor prescribes for use in your home.

-applies.
+).
 Medicare pays for different kinds of DME in different ways.
 Depending on the type of equipment:

-You may need to rent the equipment.
+- You may need to rent the equipment.

-You may need to buy the equipment.
+- You may need to buy the equipment.

-You may be able to choose whether to rent or buy the equipment.
+- You may be able to choose whether to rent or buy the equipment.

 Medicare will only cover your DME if your doctors and DME suppliers are enrolled in Medicare.
 Doctors and suppliers have to meet strict standards to enroll and stay enrolled in Medicare.
-If your doctors or suppliers aren’t enrolled, Medicare won’t pay the claims submitted by them.
+If your doctors or suppliers aren’t enrolled, Medicare won’t pay the claims they submit.

 Make sure your doctors and DME suppliers are enrolled in Medicare.
-It’s important to ask your suppliers if they participate in Medicare before you get DME.
-If suppliers are participating suppliers, they must accept assignment (which means, they can charge you only the coinsurance and Part B deductible for the Medicare‑approved amount).
+It’s also important to ask a supplier if they participate in Medicare before you get DME.
+If suppliers are participating in Medicare, they must accept assignment (which means, they can charge you only the coinsurance and Part B deductible for the Medicare‑approved amount).
 If suppliers aren’t participating and don’t accept assignment, there’s no limit on the amount they can charge you.
-Medicare won’t pay claims for doctors or suppliers who aren’t enrolled in Medicare.

 To find out how much your test, item, or service will cost, talk to your doctor or health care provider.
 The specific amount you’ll owe may depend on several things, like: